elliohow/fMRI_ROI_Analysis_Tool/README.md

 ├── Raw_results
 │   └── (JSON files containing non-summarised results for every ROI.
 Used to create the histogram figures and can be used for further statistical tests)
 ├── Summarised_results
-│   ├── combined_results.json (created after plot step has been ran.
-Combines results from all other JSON files in this folder)
-│   └── (JSON files containing summarised results for each ROI) │
+│   ├── combined_results.json (Combines results from all other JSON files in this folder) │   └── (JSON files containing summarised results for each ROI) │
 ├── config_log.toml (log of settings used for analysis)